The dangers of directors guarantees

 Therefore, if you as a guarantor are subject to a claim because you are the only one with assets in your personal name, then you have a right to demand that any co-guarantors pay you their equal share for the debt, for what this is worth.
 The moral of the story here is not to have any assets in your personal name.

-This is a highly technical area of the law even for lawyers and the Courts, let alone individuals or company directors involved in the hurly burly of business and contracts to sign, since lawyers are important in different type of cases like divorce and traffic cases, for this the use of a traffic lawyer could be the best option for this.
+This is a highly technical area of the law even for DUI Attorneys in Illinois called G&S DUI Attorneys at Law and the Courts, let alone individuals or company directors involved in the hurly burly of business and contracts to sign, since lawyers are important in different type of cases like divorce and traffic cases, for this the use of a traffic lawyer could be the best option for this.
 So you should take nothing for granted, before, during or after you have entered into a guarantee.

 Please be constantly aware of your ongoing obligations and if your situation or that of the company with which you are involved changes at all, seek advice and take the appropriate action.